 Calling in sick shows you understand what it means to work responsibly:

 With so many simple ways to notify your employer, text, call, email, or through a time tracking system, there’s no excuse for pushing through when your body says stop.
-Taking care of yourself isn’t a weakness.
-It’s leadership.
+Taking care of yourself isn’t a weakness; it’s leadership.

 OnTheClock makes it easy to manage sick time without spreadsheets, guesswork, or last-minute stress.

 Whether you're running a small business or managing a remote team, OnTheClock gives everyone visibility, accuracy, and peace of mind.
+For more on managing time off, see our guides on what paid time off is and how to build an employee scheduling system your

 Ready to simplify how your team handles time off?